Financial Aid & Scholarships

 Students participating on a UTA Reciprocal Exchange, Affiliate, or Faculty-led program are eligible for the same financial aid they would receive as if they were studying on campus.
 To ensure that all of your UTA financial aid package will apply towards your study abroad experience, it is imperative that you meet with an advisor in the Office of Financial Aid and Scholarships as early as possible during the application process.
 Some military, private and/or non-government awarded scholarships may not be eligible to use towards certain study abroad programs, while other scholarships may require special permission from the granting organization.
 Please keep in mind that the same policies regarding full-time student status apply on study abroad programs as they do here on campus.

-The Study Abroad Office will submit budgets for all programs to the financial aid office on your behalf.
+UTA Study Abroad will submit budgets for all programs to the financial aid office on your behalf.
 These budgets can be used to determine the award a student will receive.
 The official budget will only cover reasonable expenses associated with the study abroad program.
 This does not include extensive, non-school related travel and a luxurious social life.
-If you live an expensive lifestyle, you will need to make financial provisions over and above the amount indicated on the official study abroad budget provided by the Study Abroad Office.
+If you live an expensive lifestyle, you will need to make financial provisions over and above the amount indicated on the official study abroad budget provided by UTA Study Abroad.

 The Office of Financial Aid and Scholarships is located in Davis Hall, room 252.
 Financial aid issues must be taken care of by you before you leave.
-The UTA Study Abroad Office cannot act on your behalf to take care of financial aid matters while you are abroad.
+UTA Study Abroad staff cannot act on your behalf to take care of financial aid matters while you are abroad.

 Accessing Your Financial Aid